thirumurthis/Learnings/Linux/Centos_8_setup.md

 Also note that use the `$ dnf check-update`, after the above steps, it will update the system. initially the network was slow.

 But after sometime dnf command downloaded the package. `$ ping -c 5 google.com` should output correctly.

+Note:
+  - During the centos 8 installation step, after editing the network selection modifying the hostname.
+  - for some reason there was NO need to edit the `/etc/sysconfig/network-scripts` ifcng-enp0s3 file.
+  - After allowing sudo access, `$ sudo nmtui`, selected `enps03` network option, hit Edit, selected "Automatically connect"
+  - after hitting OK, restarted the Networkmanager server `$ sudo systemctl restart NetworkManager`.
+  - upon `$ ip a` and `$ ifconfig` able to see an allocated ipaddress.